cocotb/cocotb/docs/source/coroutines.rst

 Concurrent Execution
 ====================

-Coroutines can be scheduled for concurrent execution with :func:`~cocotb.start` and :func:`~cocotb.start_soon`.
+Coroutines can be scheduled for concurrent execution with :func:`~cocotb.start_soon`.
 These concurrently running coroutines are called :class:`~cocotb.task.Task`\ s.

-The :keyword:`async` function :func:`~cocotb.start` schedules the coroutine to be executed concurrently, then yields control to allow the new task (and any other pending tasks) to run, before resuming the calling task.

-:func:`~cocotb.start_soon` schedules the coroutine for future execution, after the calling task yields control.
+:func:`~cocotb.start_soon` schedules the coroutine for *future* execution, some time after the current Task yields control.

 .. code-block:: python